 Regarding building perches, several options exist for securing and supporting your roosts.
 Like many chicken owners, you should build a freestanding roost rack, a series of bars attached to a self-supported, framed structure so you can move from one spot to another within the coop walls.
 A movable roost rack can make cleanup easy, especially when cleaning the entire coop.

-Yet another quick approach to making a regular roost is affixing roost bars in stepladder orientation.
-You must fasten the roosts using nails or screws through the inclined sides to ensure stability.
+To ensure stability, you must fasten the roosts using nails or screws through the inclined sides.
 The legs should also be secured to the floor and at the top into the wall studs.

 One nail or a screw in each end is often enough for a simple roost that spans the coop’s width.
 However, depending on the roost’s length, you may want to support it at the center.
 With this kind of roost, unless you have horizontal panels at an ideal height, you will be toe-nailing through the roost bar into the coop’s wall, so be keen with the fastener you pick.
 Be careful not to use a nail or screw that will go through the wall, leaving a sharp point on the exterior of the coop, as this can be dangerous.
 Depending on the material you use for walls, you can drive a fastener from outside the coop, through a wall, into the end of the roost bar.
-This is an excellent way to avoid leaving a nasty sharp point on the exterior, though it can be challenging trying to align the fastener with the roost
+This is an excellent way to avoid leaving a nasty sharp point on the exterior, though trying to align the fastener with the roost can be challenging.

 You can also make nailing cleats and mount the roost bar on top of the cleats.
 Cleats are small scrap boards securely affixed to the wall with short fasteners on which you can install your roost.
 After mounting the cleats, the bar is fastened to create a place for the birds to roost and relax at night.
 This can be a great approach if you install a roost along the coop’s longer side.
 With several cleats to support the weight of the roost, you won’t have to worry about the cleats warping.

 No matter the approach to secure your roost, ensuring it is appropriately affixed for wobble-free mounting and dismounting is imperative.
-Ideally, you want to make your roost sturdy enough to provide comfort and stability that your flock will appreciate but remain removable, so you remove and clean it occasionally.
+Ideally, you want to make your roost sturdy enough to provide comfort and stability that your flock will appreciate but remain removable, to remove and clean it occasionally.
 Critters like mites hide in crannies of perches, so removing your perches to inspect and clean them can go a long way to ensuring the health of your birds.

 Note: Depending on your roost’s material and length and the number and size of chickens perching, you may need to add some support underneath at reasonable intervals.
 The idea behind underpinning is to keep the roost from sagging or bowing, even when the entire flock is on it simultaneously.
 A sagging roost presents dangers in many aspects.